The Epic History of Werewolves

 In France, between 1520 and 1630, there were more than 30,000 recorded cases of people who claimed to be — or appeared to be — werewolves [source: Dunlop].
 As with the witch trials, there were probably several simultaneous causes for the werewolf hunts:

 • Rabies: Many mammals can carry and transmit rabies, typically through biting.
 Rabies is fatal without immediate treatment.
 In its advanced stages, it can cause agitation and hallucinations.
-A rabies epidemic may have caused wolves and dogs to bite humans, who then could have exhibited werewolf-like tendencies.
+A rabies epidemic might have caused wolves and dogs to bite humans, who then could have exhibited werewolf-like tendencies.

 • Porphyria: The supernatural condition most often associated with porphyria is vampirism.
 Porphyria causes sensitivity to light.
 In some cases, exposure to sunlight causes lesions and blisters, which can sprout fine hair during healing.
 Advanced porphyria can also lead to hallucinations.

-The belief that werewolves are real isn't confined to the distant past, though.
-In the 1930s, researchers working in the part of Africa now known as Ghana reported a widespread belief that people could turn into hyenas.
-These shape-shifters were typically witches living in the grasslands.
-As recently as the 1980s, an obscure practice in the Iberian Peninsula — the part of Europe that includes Spain and Portugal — was intended in part to prevent children from becoming werewolves.
+As recently as the 1980s, an obscure practice in the Iberian Peninsula — the part of Europe that includes Spain and Portugal — claimed to, in part, prevent children from becoming werewolves.
 This practice involved older children acting as godparents for their younger siblings, beginning with the seventh or ninth child [source: da Silva].
-According to folk tales in this part of the world, werewolves recruit new members from excess children.
-Children who are born with a caul, or with part of their amniotic sac covering their face — may be more susceptible to becoming werewolves, or, conversely, healers.

 In industrialized parts of the world, the idea of werewolves, or of wolves in general, can seem distant and archaic.
 Perhaps that's why many more recent depictions present lycanthropy as a manageable condition.
-Werewolves are ordinary people with a keen sense of smell who happen to be unpleasant to be around for a few days each month.

 Advertisement